playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaForms.md

 You are not limited to using case classes in your form mapping.
 As long as the apply and unapply methods are properly mapped, you can pass in anything you like, such as tuples using the [`Forms.tuple`](api/scala/play/api/data/Forms$.html) mapping or model case classes.
 However, there are several advantages to defining a case class specifically for a form:

-* **Form specific case classes are convenient.**  Case classes are designed to be simple containers of data, and provide out of the box features that are a natural match with Form functionality.
+* **Form specific case classes are convenient.**  Case classes are designed to be simple containers of data, and provide out of the box features that are a natural match with `Form` functionality.
-* **Form specific case classes are powerful.**  Tuples are convenient to use, but do not allow for custom apply or unapply methods, and can only reference contained data by arity (_1, _2, etc.)
+* **Form specific case classes are powerful.**  Tuples are convenient to use, but do not allow for custom apply or unapply methods, and can only reference contained data by arity (`_1`, `_2`, etc.)
 * **Form specific case classes are targeted specifically to the Form.**  Reusing model case classes can be convenient, but often models will contain additional domain logic and even persistence details that can lead to tight coupling.
 In addition, if there is not a direct 1:1 mapping between the form and the model, then sensitive fields must be explicitly ignored to prevent a [parameter tampering](https://www.owasp.org/index.php/Web_Parameter_Tampering) attack.

 ### Defining constraints on the form